jmanc3/kakoune-plus/README.md

 clangd, for c++ inline error messages (look up which languague server you need for your lang [kak-lsp](https://github.com/kakoune-lsp/kakoune-lsp?tab=readme-ov-file#install-language-servers-for-your-desired-languages))

 fzf, to open files with a fuzzy finder

-grep, to check if kak alias already exists in bashrc

 xsel, so that copy and pasting from buffer in X11 works